0xIslamTaha/Behavy/README.md

 # Behavy
-Do you wanna see a full use case fo Behave framework, Then I introduce Behavy for you.
+Do you wanna see a full use case to Behave framework, Then I introduce Behavy for you.
 Behavy use almost all Behave features and It follows page-object design pattern.
 You can see a nice usage of Selenium.

 behave is written in Python and is similar to Cucumber or lettuce.
 It is a nice Behavior-Driven-Development python framework.